 A fierce 19th-century Finnish critic and linguist, he is ironically best remembered for his harsh dismissal of the writer who would become the national author.

-August Ahlqvist was a man of formidable learning and even more formidable opinions.
+August Ahlqvist wrote a devastating critique of Aleksis Kivi's novel "Seven Brothers" in 1870, calling its realistic portrayal of rural life crude and immoral.
 Born in 1826, he was a central figure in Finland's cultural awakening, a professor of Finnish language and literature who helped systematize the study of Finno-Ugric languages.
-Yet his legacy is shadowed by a single, infamous critique.
-As a champion of a more Romantic, idealized national style, he launched a vicious, personal attack on Aleksis Kivi's seminal novel 'Seven Brothers,' deriding its realistic portrayal of rural life as crude and immoral.
-History's verdict was cruel to Ahlqvist: Kivi is now revered as Finland's national writer, while Ahlqvist is often cast as the villain of the story—the pedantic establishment figure who failed to recognize genius.
+As a champion of a Romantic, idealized national style, he launched a vicious, personal attack on the work.
+History's verdict was cruel to Ahlqvist: Kivi is now honored as Finland's national writer, while Ahlqvist is often cast as the pedantic establishment figure who failed to recognize genius.
 His substantial scholarly work is thus often overshadowed by this one critical misjudgment.

 The biggest hits of 1826